OPROSHIELD and SHIELD Confusingly Similar for Mouth Guards, Says TTAB

 According to the record, when "shield" is used in connection with protective devices, including mouth guards, the word "shield" is the suffix of a unitary term preceded by a specific body part (e.g., gum shield, arm shield, etc.).
 As applicant produced no evidence that the relevant public understands the term "shield" per se as it relates to mouth guards is a generic term, it failed to carry its burden.

 The Board distinguished this case from Central Sprinkler, in which ATTIC was found to be generic for automatic fire sprinklers.
-There, the term at issue was generic for a sub-class of sprinklers.
-Here the situation was reversed: applicant OPRO contended that the term SHIELD is generic for a sub-class: mouthguards.
+There, the goods fell into both a broad category (automatic sprinklers) and a sub-class (sprinklers for attics).
+Here the question was whether the mark refers to the narrow category of goods (mouth guards) rather than the broad category of goods (protective devices).
 "We will not rely on evidence of unitary terms such as gum shield, arm shield, or knee shield and extrapolate that athletes and other relevant purchasers perceive the term "shield" per se to be generic for mouth guards."

 And so the Board dismissed the counterclaim.

 Likelihood of confusion: Opposer claimed that its mark is famous for Section 2(d) purposes, but its evidence fell short.
 The mark, however, enjoys "significant marketplace strength."